 Almond Joy: This recipe is a play on the popular chocolate bar.
 Use shredded coconut, crushed almonds, mini chocolate chips and maple syrup.

 - Make it inside of a jar or a mason jar (with measurement lines on the side).
 This way you can measure, mix, chill, carry and eat the overnight oats all in one convenient container.

 - Warm it up if you prefer warm oats in the morning.
-Although overnight oatmeal is typically served cold, you can definitely eat them warmer.
+Although overnight oatmeal is typically served cold, you can definitely eat them warm.
 Just place them in the microwave for one minute and be sure to use a microwave-safe jar.
-I do this for my daughter who hates cold food in the morning.

 For more oatmeal recipes:

 - Baked Steel Cut Oatmeal